 Held secure by strong magnets, the case Thieaudio includes is calculated exactly to fit the Elixir.
 Once the tips were added, I found that I needed to precisely line up the face flush against one side of the case to avoid unnecessary pressure in the IEM.

 The white silicone ear tips were used in the formulation of the sound impressions.

 It may not be immediately obvious as it may put your attention elsewhere but once you get to the whispery parts the Elixir will show a delicacy and effectiveness where the etched quality will peak through.
 This is because of the timbre that sets itself apart from other IEMs that value clarity at the cost of tonal balance.

 Here, the Elixir will be enjoyed by individuals looking for a kinder signature infused with a well-rounded image of what is happening.
 It acquires its unique personality formulating it to not need to be the widest, warmest, or whatever sounding IEM out there.

 The lower end of the spectrum tends to get slightly excited and filled with muscular rumble with heavy beats.
 It is still not boosted enough to be an easy recommendation for bass heads but it does have the grunt when needed.

-Thieaudio isn’t teasing when they said that resolution won’t be resting solely in the hands of the upper frequencies.
-Having a welcoming timbre without the sterileness of a peaky monitor, the subtleties and clarity of an image is permeating throughout.
+Thieaudio isn’t teasing when they say that resolution won’t be resting solely in the hands of the upper frequencies.
+Having a welcoming timbre without the sterileness of a peaky monitor, the subtleties and clarity of an image permeate throughout.

 Having a classy exterior to match, the Elixir didn’t disappoint when I first heard it performing a jazz album with an engaging yet romantic quality.
 It certainly didn’t take too long before the claimed signature of Thieaudio naturally came to me.